Kirschi/ChromeOcrTranslateExtension/README.md

 ## Security / Privacy Notes

-- Cropped images are sent only to your configured Azure Vision endpoint over HTTPS.
+* Cropped images are sent only to your configured Azure Vision endpoint over HTTPS.
-- Translation text only (no image) is sent to Azure Translator if enabled.
+* Only text (never images) is sent to the translation provider (Azure or Google) if translation is enabled.
-- No analytics or external calls beyond the configured endpoints.
+* No analytics or telemetry; network calls are limited to the user‑configured endpoints plus Google's translation endpoint when that provider is chosen.

 ## Troubleshooting